 Drawing on existing infrastructure

 This will not be the first such system to be developed (see examples from Galaxy Zoo and bird-related work at CalTech.)
-Therefore, we will draw on other efforts, as well as internal MBARI resources, particularly VARS, AVED, and the Knowledgebase (KB).
+Therefore, we will draw on other efforts, as well as internal MBARI resources, particularly the Video Annotation and Reference System (VARS), AVED, and the VARS Knowledgebase (KB).
 By leveraging existing technologies this project will go from being a many FTE project to something manageable.

-The Knowledgebase currently contains concepts (like species) and features (like surface-color=red), but it does not yet have a populated set of features for each concept (like, does this entity have eyes, fins, etc).
+The Knowledgebase contains concepts (which are used to model relationships , such as phylogeny) as well as descriptions of each concept (e.g. surface-color| self | red), but it does not yet have a populated set of features for each concept (e.g. does this entity have eyes, fins, etc).
 It does, however, include the fields to add these features.
 Part of the project will be to expand and underlying KB database to include a set of features that can be used by annotators through our DIRAC interface.
 We are requesting 80 hours of video lab time to accomplish this task.
 This future version will therefore include a way to enable a twenty-questions approach to allow naïve users to make subtle classification distinctions.
 The taxonomy program Lucid () uses this approach to identify the next most informative question for distinguishing a particular entity.
 In other words, what is the most important question to present to the annotator to help discriminate this entity.
 In the classic game of Twenty Questions, 20 dichotomous choices allows discrimination of more than 1,000,000 concepts, and three options (animal, vegetable, mineral) provides nearly 3.5 billion different states.